-In addition, BTC and Get Inclusive shall provide a hazing prevention course to all employees, including student employees, on the signs and dangers of hazing and the college's prohibition on hazing beginning Fall Quarter, 2022.
-This course shall be provided to all employees at the beginning of each academic year and for new employees at the beginning of each academic term.
+In addition, BTC and Get Inclusive provide a hazing prevention course to all employees, including student employees, on the signs and dangers of hazing and the college's prohibition on hazing.
+This course is provided to all employees at the beginning of each academic year and for new employees at the beginning of each academic term.